jdoyle1983/phpClean/README.md

 	* RadioButton
 	* TextBox
 	* FileUpload

-It handles object state management through post backs.
-Events can be defined and driven through controls (button click event, check box state change...etc).
-A custom view state object is used to pass data back and forth through post backs.

-It does require STRICT XML formatting on the design pages.
+* Zero fuss installation, it is pure code, and can be used anywhere php is already working.
+* The main drawback is the requirement for strict xml on the design pages.
+(All html tags must be self terminating <p/>, or closed
+  <p></p>).

 You can see an example of the library in use in the source tree.